hackbinghamton/CybersecurityWorkshop/README.md

 We hope you enjoy the workshop!
 Let us know of any feedback you have for a chance to get a free HackBU T-shirt at this form [here](https://forms.gle/LACKWdwEnqtUjLD17)!

 *Disclaimer:* T-shirts only offered to students living in the Binghamton area.
-Thanks rona.
+Thanks, rona.